sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-09-05-travel-day-ankara.md

 ![Alt text](/images/travel3/PXL_20230905_221411791.jpg)

 Yes, I was looking at my watch, very covertly of course!
-We had email confermations, screen shotted them and were ready to go.
+We had email confirmations, screen shotted them and were ready to go.
 As we pulled into the border crossing to enter Turkey, we were nervous, but ready to go.
 I had heard that you want to get off quickly as the line gets long and I really didn’t want the kids awake any more than necessary.
 Joke was on me.
 We convince the kids to get up, place cookies at the top of my purse, grab EVERYTHING and hop off the train as we pulled in.
 There were a few people before us and we followed them to a very inconspicuous building where we got in line.

 ![Alt text](/images/travel3/PXL_20230905_224928211.MP.jpg)

 There were 2 lines and it was moving fast…that was until we got there.
-Listening to people talk and watching people fly through the line, it’s possible we were the only Bulgarian or Turkish people...or only poeple causing any sort of issue.
+Listening to people talk and watching people fly through the line, it’s possible we were the only Bulgarian or Turkish people...or only people causing any sort of issue.
 When we got up the guy was really struggling with our situation and calling the other guy over and making a phone call didn’t seem to help.
 I stopped counting at 30 people that had made it through the other line while we were still standing there.
 I was slowly passing out cookies and trying to convince kids to stand or sit quietly.
 They had woken up and were crazy at this point.
 Maybe the cookies were a bad idea?
 I’m not sure if the guy gave up on us, or really made it through all 5, but he gave us our passports back and said something that we took as ‘good enough.
 Now go.’

 We went outside and found a bench as we weren’t allowed back on the train while it was being checked.
 We sat for maybe 30 minutes while the kids ran around trying to pet cats.